 Who Should Fill Out IRS Form 1040?

 Anyone who files taxes should fill out Form 1040.
-That said, according to Shann Chaudhry, a San Antonio business and estate attorney who often advises clients on knotty tax issues, “most taxpayers will only have to file a Form 1040 with no schedules.”
+“Most taxpayers will only have to file a Form 1040 with no schedules,” Shann Chaudhry, San Antonio business and estate attorney, says.
 In other words, taxpayers with uncomplicated tax situations will likely fill out Form 1040.

 What to Know About 1040 Schedules

-Your 1040 will come with numerous schedules, such as Schedule 1 and Schedule A, which are additional forms.
-Think of the 1040 like a math worksheet: You plug in various numbers from a schedule (the Form 1040 will tell you which schedule to use), and the totals from the schedules will go on your Form 1040.
+Your 1040 will come with a number of schedules — like Schedule 1 and Schedule A — that are additional forms.
+Think of the 1040 like a math worksheet: You plug in various numbers from a schedule (Form 1040 will tell you which one to use), and add the schedules’ totals to your Form 1040.

 Charitable deductions.
-Generally, charitable contributions go on Schedule A, which is used to claim itemized deductions.
-But many people don’t itemize since it became more financially advantageous for them to claim the standard deduction, which was doubled in 2018.
-However, thanks to temporary expansion measures, those who claim the standard deduction can also claim a limited deduction of $300 (or $600 if married filing jointly) to qualifying charities.
+Generally, charitable contributions go on Schedule A, which you use to claim itemized deductions.
+But many people don’t itemize since it became more financially advantageous for them to claim the standard deduction, which the IRS doubled in 2018.
+Thanks to temporary expansion measures, however, those who claim the standard deduction can also claim a limited deduction of $300 (or $600 if married filing jointly) to qualifying charities.

 Cryptocurrency.
-A question about cryptocurrency sits near the top of the 2021 Form 1040: “At any time during 2021, did you receive, sell, exchange, or otherwise dispose of any financial interest in any virtual currency?”
+A question regarding cryptocurrency appears near the top of tax year 2022’s Form 1040: “At any time during 2021, did you receive, sell, exchange, or otherwise dispose of any financial interest in any virtual currency?”

 Chaudhry also says some brokerages and crypto exchanges “are sending (taxpayers) various flavors of 1099s.”